clayton-rogers/12Golf/README.md

 ### Release History
+v1.2 (19 Jul 2015):
+- Added a score screen which is displayed when the round finishes.
+- A new round can be started after viewing the score screen.

 v1.1 (18 Jul 2015):
 - Fixed issue where game would never end.
 Game will now end and display game over.
 - Fixed issue where dragging the mouse, even slightly, would cause the mouse click